 The area that is up for annexation.
 Photo: city of Banks

-Measure 34-303 will bring 1.03 acres on the western edge of city limits into the town, pulling into the city’s bounds the back 30 or so feet of 21 lots that are split between the city and unincorporated Washington County.
+The 1.03 acres of land the city is placing on the ballot to be annexed is the back 30 feet of 21 lots on the western edge of city limits.
 According to the city, they were left off the city’s map in an annexation initiated by property owners that took place in 2017.

 The Banks city charter requires that a city-initiated annexation go to voters before land can be brought into the city limits.